Why Most People Never Leave Their Comfort Zone

 Why People Underestimate Small Actions

-One of the biggest reasons people stay in their comfort zone is that they overestimate what change actually requires.
+One of the biggest reasons people struggle to leave comfort zone habits behind is that they overestimate what change requires.

-They assume change has to look big, complete, and immediate.
+They assume change has to be big, immediate, and complete.
 Something dramatic.
-Something fully figured out.
+Something fully planned out.

 So they think: